SOCIETAS ROSICRUCIANA IN CIVITATIBUS FOEDERATIS

 Section 19 – CYBER DIRECTOR He shall build and maintain a Web Site for the College.
 He shall receive his dues as compensation for performing this service.
 The Office of Cyber Director does not preclude the Frater from holding another office in the College.

-Section 22 – AMENDMENTS These Ordinances and Regulations may not be changed or amended except by the consent of a majority of the Fraters of Iowa College, duly assembled in regular Convocation only after they have been presented to the College High Council.
+Section 22 – AMENDMENTS These Ordinances and Regulations may not be changed or amended except by the consent of a majority of the Fraters of Iowa College present at a duly assembled regular Convocation and only after they have been presented to the College Advisory Council.